Walk 2341 - printer friendly version

 Postcode CA20 1EX (approx. location only)

-From the car park, head Southwest along the Wasdale Road to the Netherbeck Bridge.
+This Lake District walk starts from the car park beside the road up Wasdle at Overbeck Bridge.
+After parking, leave the car park and head Southwest along the Wasdale Road to the Netherbeck Bridge.
 From the bridge, continue along the road for a further 470m to a finger sign for a public bridleway cutting back North.
 At the time I did this walk, October 2006, this sign was starting to rot and looked in a bad way so I am not sure how much longer it will survive.
 It may be prudent to 'pace' the distance from the bridge because the bridleway, initially, is not too obvious.

 Follow the path as it climbs away from the road, battling through the dense bracken for a while.
 As the path closes on Nether Beck once more, there are wonderful views across Bowderdale to Yewbarrow and also across Wast Water to the Scafells.
 It is worth studying Yewbarrow for a moment or two at this point and picking out your descent route for the end of the day.
 The three days prior to us doing this walk had seen "God extensively watering Cumbria", making the ground extremely wet underfoot.
 However, it also made for some spectacular waterfalls immediately West of Middle Fell.
 Be warned, they are not the easiest to photograph.